EKotb456/EKotb456/README.md

 - 👋 Hi, I’m @EKotb456
 - 👀 I’m interested in Programming
-- 🌱 I’m currently learning Python lang
+- 🌱 I’m currently learning Python, JS lang
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me to be profional